kaoh/globalplatform/gpshell/src/gpshell.1.md

 __-get_key_information_templates__ -keyTemplate *index*

-:    A GET DATA command returning the key information templates in the selected security domain.
+:    A GET DATA command returning the key information templates in the selected security domain. __NOTE:__ The security domain must be selected.

 __-get_extended_card_resources_information__

-:     A GET DATA command returning the extended card resources information in the issuer security domain.
+:     A GET DATA command returning the extended card resources information in the issuer security domain. __NOTE:__ The security domain must be selected.

+__-get_secure_channel_protocol_details__

+:     A GET DATA command returning the secure channel protocol details and remembering them for a later open_sc. __NOTE:__ The security domain must be selected.

 # OPTIONS